Learning from Delayed Feedback in Games via Extra Prediction: Issue by Time Delay

 In this section, we introduce an example in which any small time delay worsens the performance of OFTRL.
 As an example, we define Matching Pennies as follows.
 This is the simplest game that provides cycling behavior by vanilla FTRL.

 \begin{example}[Matching Pennies] Matching Pennies considers two players ($N=2$) with their rewards;

 \end{example}

 Let us focus on two aspects: regret and convergence.
-First, the total regret of all the players is defined as
+First, individual ($\textsc{Reg}_{i}$) and social ($\textsc{RegTot}$) regret are defined as

-It has already been known that without any time delay, OFTRL achieves the regret of $O(1)$ (called ``fast convergence''~\cite{syrgkanis2015fast}).
-However, if a slight time delay exists, OFTRL suffers from the regret of $\Omega(\sqrt{T})$ at least even in such a simple game (see Appendix~\ref{app_thm_slow} for the full proof).
+It has already been known that without any time delay, OFTRL achieves constant social regret (called ``fast convergence''~\cite{syrgkanis2015fast}).
+However, if a slight time delay exists, OFTRL suffers from the social regret of $\Omega(\sqrt{T})$ at least even in such a simple game (see Appendix~\ref{app_thm_slow} for the full proof).
 This regret is also obtained under an adversarial environment~\cite{syrgkanis2015fast} and thus is worst-case for OFTRL.